cogdog/wp-highlights/README.md

 You can see a demo version at http://lab.cogdogblog.com/highlights/

-For simple content, this can be a one page site, but use of the Wordpress `more` tag allows for longer content on a single page template, while what is above the tag appears on the home page of the site.
+For simple content, this can be a one page site, but use of the Wordpress `more` tag allows for longer content on a single post template.
+The content before the  `more` tag appears  on the home page of the site and a more button is inserted to read "the rest of the story."

+You also can have [standalone single pages](http://lab.cogdogblog.com/highlights/else/) available for linking into.

 The top/splash screen is configured in the Wordpress Customizer.
 The backdrop image is managed by the **Header Background** controls in the Customizer, which means you have an option of loading several images that can be set to appear at random on page load.

-Subsequent sections as you scroll down (or use the automatic generated menu) are managed as separate posts.
+Subsequent sections as you scroll down (or use the automatic generated menu) are managed as separate WordPress Posts.
 If the post has a featured image, on a wide screen the background image will change to it.
 As the page is scrolled farther, these images continue to change.

 Posts without featured images use the default theme header image in the background.